RFA Tideflow

 RFA Tideflow (A97) was a of the Royal Fleet Auxiliary (RFA), the naval auxiliary fleet of the United Kingdom.
-She enter service with the RFA in 1956.
+She entered service with the RFA in 1956.
 She was originally named Tiderace, but was later renamed Tideflow in 1958 to avoid confusion with other members of the class.
 She was taken out of service in 1976 and scrapped.

 Design and construction

 Tideflow had a normal complement of 100 Royal Fleet Auxiliary personnel.
 Her design incorporated the latest abeam rigs with automatic tension winches and included an astern fuelling rig.
 The ship was able to carry 8,500 tons of Furnace Fuel Oil, 4,600 tons of diesel oil and 1,900 tons of avcat.

 The construction of Tideflow was carried out in the north east of England by J.L.
 Thompson and Sons.
 She was laid down on 30 August 1953 and was launched the following year, on 30 August 1954.
 She displaced fully loaded, 26,000 tons, was just over 583 ft in overall length and was capable of 17 knots.